kleis-technology/terraform-training/tutorials/TP4/README.md

 ## Leads for further exploration

-- Think about which other arguments could benefit from this approach.
 - Try to link what we have seen until now with the _Infrastructure as Code guiding principles_.
   - Can you think of any missing _tool_ or Terraform _object_ that would help you follow these principles?